 CELS Communications Fellows represent the college’s communications department and work closely with the dean and associate deans, faculty, and staff to raise the college’s public profile.
 Fellows write stories on CELS students, faculty, and staff as part of the college’s Big Thinker series, provide content for a monthly CELS eNewsletter and the college’s social media accounts (Facebook, Twitter, Instagram), track social media metrics and help to develop communication strategies.

 As part of the Fellowship, the successful candidate will also work with Metcalf Institute, a global leader in providing science training to journalists and communications training to scientists.
 Fellows write profiles on Metcalf alumni, assist with Metcalf’s annual science immersion workshop for journalists in June, conduct research, and contribute to other projects throughout the academic year.

 “Participating in the Communications Fellowship program was one of the most worthwhile experiences of my life.” said Morgan Devlin, a 2016 CELS alumna and a staff scientists at Langan Engineering & Environmental Science.
-“Learning to write for a varied audience, in addition to the scientific community, is one of the most useful skills I development.”
+“Learning to write for a varied audience, in addition to the scientific community, is one of the most useful skills I developed”

-“By crafting Big Thinker articles month after month, I refined my ability to write clearly and concisely for a diverse audience,” said Lavoie, a 2017 CELS alumna and GIS Manager and Principal Planner for the Town of Middletown.
+“By crafting Big Thinker articles month after month, I refined my ability to write clearly and concisely for a diverse audience,” said Rita, a 2017 CELS alumna and GIS Manager and Principal Planner for the Town of Middletown.
 “I am humbled by the constant encouragement, personal support, and professional training I received as part of this fellowship.”